KoldBrewEd/fabric-samples/docs-samples/data-engineering/GraphQL/React-Apollo-TS/README.md

    - Step 2:
       - Create a GraphQL API:
          - Creating an API from your SQL table is fast, easy, and straightforward.
 You just need to click the New API for GraphQL button in the ribbon and give your API a name.
-         - Next select tables in your database, then click Load
+         - Next select all tables in your database, then click Load

 3. Configure your GraphQL API:
    - Open `src/authConfig.ts`
    - Replace `'https://your-graphql-endpoint.com/graphql'` with your actual GraphQL endpoint
-   - Add authentication related config
+   - Follow the steps from the "Create a Microsoft Entra app" section in the [documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/connect-apps-api-graphql#create-a-microsoft-entra-app) to use in the `AUTH_CONFIG` details.

 4. Update the GraphQL schema:
    - Replace `schema.graphql` with your actual GraphQL schema